Road Trip vs. Flying: How to Pick What’s Best for You This Holiday Season

 Road Trip vs. Flying: What’s Best For You?

-The choice to fly or drive this holiday season may come down to personal preferences.
+The choice to fly or drive this summer likely will come down to personal preferences.
 While a road trip lets you keep your own schedule, it can also be tedious and filled with traffic risks.
-But the cost of gas and vehicular wear often comes out cheaper than the expenses associated with flying, especially for shorter distances.
+But the cost of gas and vehicular wear often shake out cheaper than flying, especially for shorter distances.
+A third option might be traveling by train, which has some of the benefits and drawbacks of both flying and driving.